-Why Using Windows XP Is Dangerous?
+Why Using Antivirus for Windows XP Is Dangerous?

 Just as we prefer beneficial smartphones over outdated telephones, in the same way, it's always best to stick with the latest when it comes to Windows OS as well - which is Windows 10.
 But unfortunately, despite Microsoft issuing many, many warnings, individuals, as well as enterprises, still prefer to stick to older Windows versions.
 Chiefly because we hate change and because legacy systems might not work well with the latest Windows OS.

 But sticking with older Windows OS(es) – especially Windows XP – is very dangerous, as the chances of your system coming under attack increase manifold.
 In this blog post, let's take a look at some reasons why using Windows XP is still dangerous.